 - First Preference (EB-1) – EB-1 visas are reserved for people with extraordinary abilities in athletics, business, education or science.

 Listed below are the different preferences used to issue a temporary EB visas.
+Consult our Barcelona immigration attorney to find out if you can apply for these visas.

 - E-1 – Treaty Traders and qualified employees;